The Ultimate Guide to Robot Vacuum Brushes: Best Types for Carpets, Hardwood & More

 Picking the right brush and maintaining it well keeps your robot vacuum working best.
 Narwal’s official brushes are engineered for maximum performance and durability, ensuring efficient cleaning and longer device life.

 Using the correct brush for your floor type and performing regular maintenance will help avoid common issues, such as poor suction or premature wear.
-Stick with official Narwal brushes to ensure a perfect fit and the best cleaning results.
+The brush you choose has a direct impact on how well your vacuum performs.
+For best results, stick with official Narwal brushes—each one is tested for fit, durability, and cleaning efficiency with your model.

 Look after your vacuum, and it'll keep your home clean for years.